mehraankush/basysBE/README.md

 - Track prior authorization requests with statuses: pending, approved, or denied.
 - RESTful API for handling patient and authorization operations.
 - Paginated patient listing for efficient retrieval of large datasets.
-- Dockerized setup for containerized development and deployment.

 ## Technologies Used